Welcome from the Director of Graduate Studies (Taught Degrees)

 We will give you professional training in modern economics, including tools and techniques of analysis as well as knowledge, and an opportunity to apply this in a piece of supervised research.

 We offer dedicated teaching on macroeconomics, microeconomics, econometrics and an extensive range of optional modules.
-We have also invested in a comfortable MSc common room and a computer lab, amongst other benefits.

 Completing an MSc can be a great way to enhance your career prospects, and the high quality reputation of this qualification makes our graduates highly sought after by employers.
 We will provide opportunities to develop your academic, personal and professional skills throughout your time with us.
 In addition to the support and courses provided by Student Careers and Skills, we arrange numerous events such as a guest lecture series, designed to broaden the education experience and help you interpret what you have learnt in lectures and classes to interesting and important real world situations and subjects.